morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 			* 2 level hierarchy
 			* local & backbone
 			* Each local can know just the local topology
+			* each othese is NOT a unique AS.
+Still one AS

 * Inter-AS (inter-domain)